Have you watched the film “The Social Network”?

 If you are not convinced, then I would urge you to watch the film “The Social Network” about how Facebook came about, which can be an eye-opener in demonstrating how a shareholder can be disadvantaged by not being sufficiently smart.

 A shareholders’ agreement is a contract between a company’s shareholders.
 It deals with the relationship between the parties, including the personal rights and obligations of each shareholder.
 A shareholders’ agreement defines some of the key rules which determine how the company is managed and run.

 Some of the many areas that can be covered in a Shareholders Agreement include:-

 - What happens if a shareholder wants to sell his or her shares?
-Can he or she sell them to any unknown third party of their choice who may then use the acquired voting rights to exercise control over company policy.
+Can he or she sell them to an unknown third party of their choice who may then use the acquired voting rights to exercise control over company policy?

 - In what situations new shares can be issued which may change the voting rights of other shareholders or shift control of the company.

 - In the case of employee shareholders, what are they allowed to do when they decide to leave?
 You won’t want them to be able to set up their own competing businesses and poach all the company clients.

 These are just a few of the areas that can be covered; the best idea is to work with an accountant who is familiar with Shareholders Agreements and can help you draw up a bespoke document that fits with your circumstances and covers all the main bases.
 This will also need to be tied into the company’s Articles of Association to ensure that everything is consistent.

 If you are at all concerned about this area please get in touch, as our accountants and legal team will be very happy to talk through your options.

 Mark Boulter is responsible for the efficient running of the firm’s infrastructure, and ensuring that THP delivers the best client service.
 Promoting the vision and culture across all branches, people are the key: “I like people who have a fresh approach and I’m happy for them to run with their ideas,” he says.